A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Abstract

 \section{Abstract}

 Judeo-Arabic refers to Arabic variants historically spoken by Jewish communities across the Arab world, primarily during the Middle Ages.
 Unlike standard Arabic, it is written in Hebrew script by Jewish writers and for Jewish audiences.
-Transliterating Judeo-Arabic into Arabic script is challenging due to ambiguous letter mappings, inconsistent orthographic conventions, and frequent code-switching into Hebrew and Aramaic.
+Transliterating Judeo-Arabic into Arabic script is challenging due to ambiguous letter mappings, inconsistent orthographic conventions, and frequent code-switching into Hebrew.
 In this paper, we introduce a two-step approach to automatically transliterate Judeo-Arabic into Arabic script: simple character-level mapping followed by post-correction to address grammatical and orthographic errors.
 We also present the first benchmark evaluation of LLMs on this task.
-Finally, we show that transliteration enables Arabic NLP tools to perform morphosyntactic tagging and machine translation, which would have not been feasible on the original texts. \end{list}
+Finally, we show that transliteration enables Arabic NLP tools to perform morphosyntactic tagging and machine translation, which would have not been feasible on the original texts.
+We make our code and data publicly available.\footnote{\url{https://github.com/CAMeL-Lab/jawhar}} \end{list}

 \hide{ Intro : explain the task with figure + mention previous + approach + contributions

 Related: daniel -- and open with historical framing.. main contrast to us: definition, approach.

 Linguistic Challenges: a, h, dotting translation report accuracy on letter level -- this shows how letter level accuracies trivializes the task and why GEC framing is important!